NateSiwel/face_recognition/README.md

 * Detects faces in real time using pre-trained caffe model
 * Extracts face embeddings using pre-trained pytorch model
 * Trains an SVM classifier based on a dataset of known faces
+* Automatically aligns face if tilted
-* Recognizes faces in real time from webcam or other video, displaying name and confidence score
+* Recognizes faces in real time from webcam or other video, displaying binary classification

 # Dependencies
 * Python 3.x